2008 New Mexico Trip

 Monday, September 15, 2008

-All five of us - yes, even Oscar - went to Roswell.
-Cindy & I went to the UFO museum while mom & dad stayed outside with Oscar.
-The museum was OK but not what we expected.
+Trip to Roswell.
+Visited UFO museum while mom & dad stayed outside with Oscar.
+The museum was OK but not what I expected.

 After Roswell, we went to Bottomless Lake State Park.